-The following schools are participating in the Community Eligibility Provision (C.E.P.) program for the 2021-2022 School Year.
-The CEP program is part of the National School Lunch and Breakfast programs which allows schools with a higher percentage of low income families access to free healthy breakfasts and lunches at no charge for a complete meal with no meal application required.
-All enrolled students at the schools listed below are eligible to receive a healthy breakfast and lunch at no cost every day of the 2021-2022 school year.
-Students at these schools may participate without having to pay a fee for the first complete meal or submit a meal application. .
-This program includes a one full breakfast and one full lunch and does not cover a la carte items such as a la carte milk purchased alone to be served with a packed lunch.
+The following schools are participating in the Community Eligibility Provision (CEP) program for the 2021-22 School Year.
+The CEP program is part of the National School Lunch Program (NSLP) which allows schools with a high percentage of low income families access to free healthy breakfasts and lunches at no charge and no meal application required.
+All enrolled students at the schools listed are eligible to receive a healthy breakfast and lunch at no cost every day of the 2021-22 school year.
+This program includes one full breakfast and one full lunch and does not cover a la carte items such as milk purchased alone to be served with a packed lunch.

 CEP Schools: Click on your school to download your CEP letter -

-These schools are also eligible for the Emergency Broadband Grant ; contact your telephone provider listed at the Emergency Broadband Grant Link for more details.
-As of November 2021, providers are now able to accept the letters posted at the links below for children enrolled in a school below for the 2021-2022 school year.
+These schools are also eligible for the Emergency Broadband Grant; (being replaced by the Affordable Connectivity Program).
+Contact your telephone provider for more details.
+As of November 2021, providers are now able to accept the letters posted in the links below for children enrolled in a school for the 2021-22 school year.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.